 MGH has been at the forefront of many scientific advances in treatments for depression.

-Dr. Paolo Cassano is assistant professor of psychiatry at Harvard Medical School and Director of Photobiomodulation at the Massachusetts General Hospital (MGH) Center for Anxiety and Traumatic Stress Disorders and at the MGH Depression and Clinical Research Program.
+Dr. Paolo Cassano is assistant professor of psychiatry at Harvard Medical School and Director of Photobiomodulation at the Massachusetts General Hospital (MGH) Depression and Clinical Research Program and Principal Investigator at the MGH Center for Anxiety and Traumatic Stress Disorders.

 Dr. Cassano received both his MD in medicine and surgery and his PhD in clinical neuro-psychopharmacology from the University of Pisa in Italy.
 He pursued post-doctoral studies in mood and anxiety disorders with the MGH Depression and Clinical Research Program (DCRP) and graduated from the MGH-McLean Adult Psychiatry Residency Program in 2009 at Harvard University.